Semester Study Abroad in Carlow, Ireland

 Meals are not included in the program fee.
 A cafeteria serving breakfast and lunch Monday through Friday is located in the academic building, but there is no food service in Lennon House.
 Students are expected to cook for themselves.
 Kitchen and cooking facilities are available in Lennon House, and many students will share meals with their housemates.
 A nice selection of grocery stores and eating establishments are located within walking distance.

 This program is open to serious students who have a strong interest in immersing themselves in Irish culture and heritage.
 Applicants must be 18 years of age or older as of the program start date.
 The minimum age requirement is strictly upheld.
 All applicants are required to complete an application form.
 To be considered for admission, students must meet the following minimum admissions requirements:

 • Completion of at least 12 hours of college-level coursework;

 • Completion of Freshman English Composition or its equivalent with a B or better;

 • A cumulative college earned grade point average of 2.5/4.0 or higher;

 • Approval and recommendation of their campus ICISP representative.

 A personal interview with the program coordinator may be held to determine the participant’s maturity and adaptability to a foreign environment.
 Successful completion of the application process is required for admission to the program.
 If a participant has special needs, the program will attempt to make reasonable accommodations within the capacity available at Carlow College.
 Disability accommodations will vary according to need and what can reasonably be provided by a foreign institution.
 It may be difficult for those with severe physical disabilities to travel to and within Ireland.

-and October 15 for the spring term.
+The application deadline: extended to June 15, 2020 for the fall term; October 15 for the spring term, February 15 for the summer term.
 Applications must be received at the ICISP office by this date.